geraldmc/algo-bio/Program-HW1/README.md

 ## Execution & Output

 The program is made up of several modules.
-The user need only interact with the file `driver.py`.
+The user only interacts with the file `driver.py`.
 To learn more, please type the following at the command prompt:

 ```
 >> python driver.py -h